valhalla/valhalla/docs/api/matrix/api-reference.md

 ### Costing parameters

-The Time-Distance Matrix service uses the `auto`, `bicycle` and `pedestrian` and other costing models available in the route service.
+The Time-Distance Matrix service uses the `auto`, `bicycle`, `pedestrian` and `bikeshare` and other costing models available in the route service.
 Exception: **multimodal costing is not supported** for the time-distance matrix service at this time.
 Refer to the [route costing models](/turn-by-turn/api-reference.md#costing-models) and [costing options](/turn-by-turn/api-reference.md#costing-options) documentation for more on how to specify this input.

 ### Other request options